SEI2-jeddah/MERN_Task/README.md

+*note*
-*note : authentication template has been uploaded for you in this repository , you may fork and clone this repository , read and understand the code in order to use it .*
+authentication template has been uploaded for you in this repository , with users schema, sign in's, and profile.
+You may fork and clone this repository, **read and understand the code in order to use it.**